kklimas/kklimas/README.md

 # About
-- 👋 Hi, I’m @kklimas, second year student of Computer Science on University of Science and Technology in Cracow.
+- 👋 Hi, I’m @kklimas, third year student of Computer Science on University of Science and Technology in Cracow.
 - 👀 I’m interested in tasty food and machine learning :watermelon: :robot: .
 - 🌱 I’m currently learning technologies connected with web development.
 - 📫 How to reach me: [linked](https://www.linkedin.com/in/kacper-klimas-1a525823a/)